macx/SocialMediaEnhancer/README.md

 ## Quick installation

-1. Download the zip.
+1. Download the zip and extract it.
-2. Upload the files to your WordPress Blog plugin folder and put it into wp-content/plugins/SocialMediaEnhancer.
+2. Upload the folder "SocialMediaEnhancer" to your WordPress Blog plugin folder at wp-content/plugins.
 3. Activate this Plugin in the WordPress-Backend.
 3. Visit the options page in WordPress to setup the plugin to work properly.